acend/terraform-training/content/en/docs/05/5-terraform-operations.md

 ## Task {{% param sectionnumber %}}.1: State Inspection

-As you have learned, the Terraform state represents the applied objects which have been successfully applied.
+As you have learned, the Terraform state represents the applied objects that have been successfully applied.
 Here is the example from our first applied config:

 ```
 {